Your local heritage museum - curated & managed by the 'Friends of Lydd' - registered charity 274692

 Visits by Special Arrangement

-If you are making a visit to the area outside of our scheduled opening days or if you represent a group, organisation or company who would like to visit the museum, we are happy to try and arrange special openings by prior agreement.
+If you are making a visit to the area outside of our scheduled opening days or if you represent a group, organisation or company who would like to visit the museum, we are happy to arrange special open days and visits for a small donation to our charity.

-Please contact the museum by email - we will always do our best to facilitate special requests.
+Please contact the museum by email to arrange this - we will always do our best to facilitate special requests.

 Use the 'Contact us' button below to send us an email.